uhs-robert/uhs-robert/README.md

 Founder of [UpHill Solutions](https://uphillsolutions.tech).
 I **enjoy solving puzzles**, **overcoming challenges**, and **making great software along the way**.

-For me, it's all about the **journey, not the destination**.
-I'm a hiker who just loves to climb.
-I'd rather let my friends enjoy the view once we reach the top while I look for the next mountain to climb.
-This is not only how I like to hike but also how I like to run my business.
+For me, it's all about the **journey, not the destination**; I'm a hiker who just loves to climb.
+This is also how I like to run my business.
 Every problem is an exciting adventure, a new mountain to experience and enjoy.
-Helping my clients reach the top, too, is what I do best.
+Helping my clients reach the top to enjoy the view with me is what I do best.

 If anything I've created has helped you, _please consider sponsoring_.
 Your contribution could be the thing that keeps both my code and my kids running.